kos-lang/kos/doc/tutorial.md

     const i = ["a"];
     i[1]    = "b";  // OK, array can be modified.

 Types
 -----

-The following built-in data types exist in Kos:
+There are nine built-in data types in Kos.

+Immutable types:

 * Integer
 * Floating-point
 * String
 * Void
 * Boolean

+Mutable types:

 * Array
 * Buffer
 * Object
 * Function

-The integer, floating-point, string, void and boolean types are immutable.

-The array, buffer, object and function types are mutable.

-The `typeof` unary operator can be used to determine the type of data.
+The `typeof` unary operator can be used to determine the type of data at run time.
 The returned value is a string.
 The `typeof` operator returns the following strings for respective data types:

 * "integer" - for integer numbers.
 * "float" - for floating-point numbers.